walt-er/hooks-workshop-notes/README.md

     * React Redux gives you more fine grained subscriptions to specific elements of your data store
     * useReducer will have your component rerender whenever any part of the state changes (!)
         * on the other hand React Redux only rerenders when specified state properties change
-* middleware
+* writing reducer middleware
-    * just need a function that accepts the action, does its own thing, then returns `dispatch(action)`
+    * you just need a function that accepts the action, does its own thing, then returns `dispatch(action)`
     * set this custom dispatch function as the value of `dispatch` in your context, instead of providing `dispatch` from `useReducer` directly
     * this would allow you to do crazier things, like a middleware to handle Promises in `dispatch`
 * optimistic updates